porterjamesj/website/content/blog/fun-with-emacs.md

     (lambda (y) (* x y))

 which is a function definition, pretty much what we expected.
-Notice that this expression evluated on its own (which is effectively what we were doing when we did the `funcall` above) has no way of figuring out what `x` is (i.e. no closure containing a definition of `x`).
+Notice that this expression evaluated on its own (which is effectively what we were doing when we did the `funcall` above) has no way of figuring out what `x` is (i.e. no closure containing a definition of `x`).
 Where Emacs Lisp gets weird is that it is possible to have lexical scoping,